-ON August 19, 1975, the third England v Australia Test at Headingley was abandoned following vandalism.
-A man who said he was a supporter of the George Davis campaign telephoned BBC radio London and claimed the group was responsible.
-Slogans were daubed outside the ground and the wicket was vandalised with a bit of digging and poured oil.
+On August 19, 1975, the third England v Australia Test at Headingley was abandoned following vandalism.
+A man who said he was a supporter of the George Davis campaign telephoned BBC Radio London and claimed the group was responsible.
+Slogans were daubed outside the ground.
+The wicket was damaged with a spot of digging and poured oil.

-In these pictures Australian cricket team captain Ian Chappell and his England counterpart Tony Greig inspect the vandalised pitch.
+In the picture below, Australian cricket team captain Ian Chappell and his England counterpart, Tony Greig, inspect the vandalised pitch.

 The words “George Davis is innocent” can still be seen on some motorway bridges.